 I was gardening today, and saw the brown-grey soil shape itself into a toad…it was like one of those “magic eye” pictures.
 This little toad has excellent camouflage!

-A lot of travel this year, and now company arrives tomorrow…too much hopping around means no painting!
-Photos will be the convenient Art of choice for the next ten days.
+I’ve done a lot of traveling this year, and now company arrives tomorrow.
+Too much hopping around means no painting!
+Photos will be the convenient art of choice, probably for the summer.